provenance-io/docs/modules/marker-module.md

 ### Marker Details

 The Provenance Blockchain provides the direct benefit of facilitating transfer of value between two parties without an intermediary.
-Provenance uses a simple construct called a marker to manage full and fractional asset ownership on the blockchain.
+Provenance Blockchain uses a simple construct called a marker to manage full and fractional asset ownership on the blockchain.
 Markers are defined using Protocol Buffers \(Protobuf\) and consist of the following structure.

 ```text
 type MarkerAccount struct {